 Truckstop Classic: 1949 Chevrolet Loadmaster Tow Truck – My Bias Is Showing, And Feel Free To Say So

-These Chevy Loadmaster trucks are the greatest trucks ever made!
+(first posted 7/7/2011.
+Updated 5/26/2016) These Chevy Loadmaster trucks are the greatest trucks ever made!
 Am I biased?
 Damn straight.
-How could I not be, when it come to my all-time favorite truck ever (CC here).
+How could I not be, when it come to my all-time favorite truck ever.
 It’s even in blue, and I am decidedly and unabashedly biased towards that color.
 Yes, this is the greatest truck ever.
 And I’ll try to explain my bias.
 But if you disagree, help yourself, and call me out.
 It would be a dull and dreary place if you didn’t.

 When you are the undisputed king of the world, and are looking at a bright and optimistic future, there’s no need for this.

-The Loadmaster Chevys appeared in 1949, that watershed year of new products from the Big Three.
+The Loadmaster Chevys appeared in 1947, a full two years before the new post-war Chevy passenger cars appeared—interesting priorities.
 And I don’t have the statistics handy, but I have to assume they outsold Ford by a healthy margin, never mind Dodge.
 Well, that’s my biased opinion based on how many there were always still around, whether it was 1960 or today.
-Yes, there are some F-1 around (CC here), but Dodges are and were always scarce.
+Yes, there are some F-1s around (CC here), but Dodges are and were always scarce.
 I could point out a dozen Loadmasters sitting around here in a short drive.
 OK, that’s hardly objective; but what is?

 Built until 1955 1/2, when the handsome new Task Force trucks appeared (maybe my second favorite truck ever), Chevy (along with GMC’s version) must have built a good couple million Loadmasters style trucks.
 They were everywhere, and their shadow side was of course that they were directly responsible for the decline of the independents, like the Reo, Diamond T, Studebaker and others.
 GM’s ability to spread development costs over such large volume made it impossible for the small guys to survive.
 GM couldn’t really stop its war machine, and the fifties were the final rout of the runts.